istana/sos-sso/README.md

 sos-sso
 =======

 Web administration system for user accounts suitable for small organizations or schools.
+Manage users and groups easily.

 ## Screenshots ##